 In the scenario where we've defended our home and family against an intruder with a baseball bat, the laws of self-defense in Canada would apply in the following ways:

-• How Did You Perceive The Threat: Factors such as the presence of an actual threat, the imminence of harm, the proportionality of the response, and the intent behind your actions all contribute to whether self-defense will be considered justified in court.
+How Did You Perceive The Threat: Factors affecting self-defense claims include the intent of the accused and how Canadian courts view self-defense cases.
+These factors determine whether the actions taken align with legal standards.
+Factors such as the presence of an actual threat, the imminence of harm, the proportionality of the response, and the intent behind your actions all contribute to whether self-defense will be considered justified in court.
 It's essential to present a strong case that your perception of the threat and your response were reasonable under the circumstances.

 If your action of using a baseball bat was a spontaneous response to an immediate and unlawful threat, it would generally fall under the legal definition of self-defense.